vfarcic/devops26/manuscript/15-advanced-pipelines.md

 We can see that the pipeline was `Waiting for deployment "preview-preview" rollout to finish` and that the pipeline continued executing only after all three replicas of the application were rolled out.
 We can also see that the functional tests were executed only after the rollout, thus removing potential failure that could be caused by running tests before the application is fully up-and-running or, even worse, running them against the older release if the new one is still not rolled out.

-Now that we saw how to define multi-line commands as well as how to name our steps we'll explore how to work with environment variables and agents.
+Now that we saw how to define multi-line commands as well as how to name our steps, we'll explore how to work with environment variables and agents.

 ## Working With Environment Variables And Agents

 Let's say that we want to add code coverage to our pipeline.
 We could do that through a myriad of tools.
-However, since the goal is not to teach you how to setup code coverage and to explore which tool is better, we'll skip the selection process and use [Codecov](https://codecov.io) service.
-Just keep in mind that I'm not saying that it is better than the others nor that you must use a service for that, but rather that I needed an example to demonstrate a few new pipeline instrutions.
-Codecov seems like a good candidate.
+However, since the goal is not to teach you how to set up code coverage and how to explore which tool is better, we'll skip the selection process and use [Codecov](https://codecov.io) service.
+Just keep in mind that I'm not saying that it is better than the others nor that you must use a service for that, but rather that I needed an example to demonstrate a few new pipeline instructions.
+Codecov seems like the right candidate.

 What do we need to do to integrate our pipeline with the Codecov service?
-If we check their instruction for Go applications we'll see that we should output code coverage to a text file.
+If we check their instruction for Go applications, we'll see that we should output code coverage to a text file.
 Since I'm trying to make the examples as agnostic to programming languages as possible, we'll skip changing Makefile that contains testing targets assuming that you'll read the Codecov instructions later on if you choose to use it.
-So, instead of telling you to apply ceertain changes to Makefile, we'll download a Gist I prepared.
+So, instead of telling you to apply specific changes to Makefile, we'll download a Gist I prepared.

 ```bash
 curl -o Makefile \